Alessandro-Dodon/Alessandro-Dodon/README.md

 ## Contacts

 Feel free to reach out with any questions, clarifications, or suggestions.
-You can contact me via email at alessandro.dodon@usi.ch or connect with me on LinkedIn.
+You can contact me via email at alessandro.dodon@usi.ch or connect with me on LinkedIn (link in bio).